-- Production of offspring from zygote is called sexual reproduction. - · Formation of new plants without sexual reproduction is Asexual reproduction.
+- Production of offspring from zygote is called sexual reproduction. - Formation of new plants without sexual reproduction is Asexual reproduction.

 - 1. Do all flowers have same parts?
 Classify the flowers according to the parts of flower present in them and give examples. - 2.
 Differentiate between - a.
 Bisexual flowers, Unisexual flowers - b.
 Complete flower, incomplete flower - c.
 Male flower, female flower - d.
 Sexual reproduction, Asexual Reproduction - e.
 Self pollination, Cross pollination - 3.
 What happens when a pollen grain falls on a stigma? - 4.
 What helps to bring pollen grains to the stigma? - 5.
 Explain the method of sexual reproduction in plants. - 6.
 Can plants produce new plants even without seeds?
-Explain the methods with examples.
+Explain the methods with examples. - 7.
+Draw the diagram of any flower showing its parts.